Kent27/ai-setup/lean-agents-md-prompt.md

 ### Information Diet (most important)
 - [ ] Every line answers: "Would an agent get this wrong without being told?" — if no, cut it
-- [ ] New root AGENTS.md files remain concise and high-signal (typically ~60-100 lines)
+- [ ] New root AGENTS.md files remain concise and high-signal (typically under 100 lines)
-- [ ] New sub-files remain concise but sufficiently detailed (typically ~40-90 lines)
+- [ ] New sub-files remain concise but sufficiently detailed (typically under 90 lines)
 - [ ] Existing AGENTS.md files only expand beyond previous limits when the added information is genuinely high value
 - [ ] No AGENTS.md exceeds 150 lines
 - [ ] No file trees, directory descriptions, or framework explanations